 A collage of photos that share a specific color aesthetic just feels so harmonious and orderly... and who couldn't use a little harmony and order?
 Again, you'll want a workhorse collage tool to get your images lined up where you want them, then you can go nuts obsessing on color.
 And the juicy hot tip: You don't have to start with photos that have perfectly matched colors.
 You'll get that with a photo editing technique called color shifting.

-How to color shift in PicMonkey to change the tint of a photo:
+How to color shift your images in PicMonkey

 Be sure you're starting with an image that has colors somewhat adjacent to the color you're aiming to end up with.
 You won't, for example, succeed in turning a bunch of yellow-tinged photos purple, without distorting all the blacks and whites.